SoCSage/Git_Workshop/gates.md

 ### Workshop Task
 - Update the **Favorite gate** on your branch.
 - Trigger and resolve a conflict when another branch changes the same line.
+Coloton thanks for letting me steal TTT time.
 - Push and open a PR from your fork to the upstream repo (use squash & delete).